 Then, on 31 August, the same day that Gunawan contacted Nguyen, the CEO also emailed Serina with an apology.

 In the email seen by Yahoo Lifestyle Singapore, Gunawan wrote, “We are doing our very best to rectify our food production so that it will never happen again.
 We take this matter extremely seriously.”

-Serina reported the incident to AVA, which emailed her on 1 October.
-In its reply, AVA informed Serina that it had completed investigations into the incident and found that Irvins’ premises were “free of pests”.
-Irvins also conducted adequate checks to prevent foreign contamination, AVA added.
+Serina reported the incident to AVA, which replied her on 1 October.
+In its email, AVA informed Serina that it had completed investigations into the incident and found that Irvins’ premises were “free of pests”.
+AVA added that Irvins had conducted adequate checks to prevent foreign contamination.

 Despite AVA’s assurance, Serina is still spooked by the incident.
 “I haven’t eaten Irvins’ products since.
 I now get Golden Duck instead,” she said, referring to a rival brand selling salted egg snacks.